jotaalvim/QForms/README.md

 radio : radio checkbox  (selection of 1 box  allowed) check : normal checkbox (selection of n boxes allowed)
 ```

+Most settings are optional.
+For instance, the form creator doesn’t need to provide a helper description or specify whether a field is required.
+Providing a list of options only makes sense for `radio` or `check`box types.
+If no type is specified for an HTML element, a text box will be used as the default.

 ## Example Configuration File